constructive-symmetry/constructive-symmetry/A001_A_Tour_of_the_Museum_of_Fractions/A001_A_Tour_of_the_Stern-Brocot_tree__a_Museum_of_Fractions.md

 [^motivation]:
     One of my more eccentric beliefs is that the Stern-Brocot tree should be introduced as gently as possible and as soon as possible to young children, soon after they develop a notion of counting and addition of small nonnegative integers.
 Note the most difficult addition problem in this whole video is 2+3=5. (!)
 My guess is that this should be introduced shortly after introducing the number line, another fundamental mental model in arithmetic and geometry.
 I believe this because the Stern-Brocot tree is a useful, concrete example and teaching device across a surprisingly wide swath of mathematics from elementary school all the way through postgraduate studies and beyond.
 It has a uncanny knack for tying together fundamental and widely useful concepts in seemingly disparate areas of computer science and mathematics, and an uncanny knack for appearing to the solutions of problems in the most suprising ways.

     On the other hand, I am probably not the first person to ever hold this eccentric belief, judging from Neil Calkin and Herbert Wilf's classic paper, Recounting the Rationals.
-See history[^history] and related concepts[^related] below.
+See historical notes[^history], a note on mechanical engineering[^mechanical], related concepts[^related], and credits[^credits] below.

 [^infinity]:
     Infinity is a weird and tricky concept, and we need to be careful what we say about it and how we use it.
 Strictly speaking, infinity is not a fraction, 1/0 is not a fraction, and the pseudofraction 1/0 is not necessarily the same thing as infinity.
 Keep in mind that this lesson uses the pseudofraction 1/0 only as a "boundary" fraction;  it never appears in the middle of its own room, and it's not one of "all of the positive fractions" that are greater than zero and _strictly less_ than infinity.